Tomb Raider (1996 video game): Release and versions

-In 1997, four new levels were released in an expansion pack for the Windows version, known under the title Tomb Raider: Unfinished Business.
-The expansion pack also came with promotional materials for the game's sequel Tomb Raider II.
-In 1998, the levels were made available as downloadable content for the Windows release, and a budget version was released on 20 March containing both the original game and the additional levels under the title Tomb Raider Gold.
-Production on these new levels was led by Phil Campbell, a newcomer who was transferred to Core Design after another project was cancelled.
-The two new areas were dubbed "Unfinished Business", set within the ruins of the Atlantean pyramid; and "Shadow of the Cat", which saw Lara exploring a temple in Egypt dedicated to the goddess Bastet.
-"Unfinished Business" was intended as an alternate, more difficult finale to the game featuring more mutant enemies and a focus on complex platforming.
-The concept for "Shadow of the Cat" was born from a cat statue used in the Khamoon level, with the levels being themed after a cat's nine lives.
-Due to licensing issues, several later re-releases excluded the Gold content.

 The game was released for Mac OS on 16 March 1999.
 It was ported to the platform by Aspyr and based on Tomb Raider Gold.
 A port to the Pocket PC was published by Handango in July 2002.
 It was released on the N-Gage as a day one launch title on 7 October in North America and 10 October in Europe.
 Both ports were developed by Ideaworks3D.
 Tomb Raider was ported to iOS devices, developed and published by Square Enix.
 The port was released on 17 December 2013, and includes the additional levels of the Gold release.
 As of August 2024 Tomb Raider is no longer available for purchase on the iOS app store.
 This version was released on Android devices in April 2015.
+A version for Evercade was released as part of Tomb Raider Collection 1 in 2024.

+Long term interest from fans has also led to a number of unofficial ports.
+In 2016, developer Timur "XProger" Gagiev began work on OpenLara, an open source port of the original Tomb Raider engine.
+The further development of this project enabled Tomb Raider to be ported to many modern and legacy systems, such as the 3DO Interactive Multiplayer, 32X, the Xbox, iPhone, and the Nintendo 3DS.
+In January 2022, a version for the Game Boy Advance was released, which attracted attention from several media outlets.